 Ethics

 This research adheres to ethical codes of practice at the University of Exeter.
 No vertebrates were used in this research.
 Bee antenna samples were taken from living and dead stored specimens.
 Handling during antenna removal of live specimens was done as quickly as possible to minimize stress to individuals.
 Bees frequently lose parts of and whole antennae in nature and we did not see any negative effects on the survival or provisioning behaviour of live sampled individuals compared to intact bees.
 The sample sizes reported were considered appropriate to maximize statistical power while reducing the number of individuals involved in the experiments.
 Individuals were sampled from large populations > 500 individuals and numbers taken did not pose a threat to the persistence of these populations.
+The transplant experiment did risk causing gene flow (due to escape/mating) between Scottish and native bees in the south east (SE).
+We chose a transplant site with no records of H. rubicundus to minimize this risk.
+We have never found any H. rubicundus nesting nearby and the soil in the SE, which is dense clay, is unsuitable for nesting or hibernation of this species.
+At the end of the transplant experiment any surviving bees were taken back to their natal site in Scotland whilst they were hibernating in the buckets.
+We did not see any H. rubicundus at the site when we returned in the year following the transplant (2021).
+As such we believe that the risk of us causing gene flow between H. rubicundus populations is negligible.

 Data accessibility